Mittheilungen aus dem Leben Geistesgestörter: Various forms of madness

 Multiple examples of simulating are given and discussed.
 Simulations of madness are performed to forego punishment after committing a crime.
-Another motive for simulating behavior includes wanting to prolongue the stay in a mental asylum out of comfort.
+Another motive for simulating behavior includes wanting to prolong the stay in a mental asylum out of comfort.
 With the presented cases, the public's misconceptions and faulty stereotypical knowledge about 'madness' are uncovered.
 Schön educates about how to identify 'fakes' and emphasizes that it is impossible to fake madness, even with professional knowledge.

 Moreover, sleep disturbances like sleepwalking and somnolence are described and different degrees of drunkenness are characterized.
 Consequently, the similarity of such states to madness is depicted in order to challenge the reader to put one's own sanity into perspective.

 Kleptomania and pyromania

 Even in the 19th century, the addiction to steal (kleptomania) was recognized by psychiatrists and Schön describes several cases of affluent members of society with this urge.
 Furthermore, there seemed to be an urge for arson (pyromania) among many mentally ill.
 Today, both mental illnesses are listed in the Diagnostic and Statistical Manual of Mental Disorders and are considered types of impulse control disorder.